-Humans and Clinical Social Sciences Animals, Environment and Biosafety Research Indicate Category (X) 1 Exempt from Research Ethics Committee (straightforward research without ethical problems) 2 Expedited review (minimal risk to humans, animals or environment) 3 Full Ethics review required (risk to humans, animals, environment, or a sensitive research area)
+Hum nans and Clinical Social Sciences Animals, Environment and Biosafety Research Indicate Category (X) 1 Exempt from Research Ethics Committee (straightforward research without ethical problems) 2 Expedited review (minimal risk to humans, animals or environment) 2.1.
+Expedited review: External Factors (Attach Motivation) 3 Full Ethics review required (risk to humans, animals, environment, or a sensitive research area)

-- Faculty/Departments shall classify the prospective research accordingly. - Research classified as Category 1 is exempt from RECs review however ethical review must still take place but at the Faculty level.
-Faculties are charged with the responsibility of reviewing and approving research classified as category 1 and a record of approved research should be submitted to the relevant RECs on a quarterly basis.
-It is thus imperative that committee members at the Faculty level are trained in research ethics and the South African requirements in this regard e.g. requirements for informed consent. - 1.
-Research classified as Category 1 will be given ratification/noting from Research Ethics Committees (RECs). (straightforward research without ethical problems) - Research classified as category 2 may serve at RECs after Faculty's recommendation for ethical clearance.
+- Schools/Departments shall classify the prospective research accordingly. - Research classified as Category 1 is exempt from RECs review however ethical review must still take place but at the schools level.
+Schools are charged with the responsibility of reviewing and approving research classified as category 1 and a record of approved research should be submitted to the relevant RECs on a quarterly basis.
+It is thus imperative that school members are trained in research ethics and the South African requirements in this regard e.g. requirements for informed consent. - 1.
+Research classified as Category 1 will be given ratification/noting from Research Ethics Committees (RECs). (straightforward research without ethical problems) - 2.
+Research classified as category 2 may serve at RECs after schools' recommendation for ethical clearance.
 (Minimal risk to humans, animals or environment) - 3.
+Research classified as category 3 must serve at RECs after schools' recommendation for ethical clearance(risk to humans, animals, environment, or a sensitive research area) - If School/Department are unsure with respect to the classification of the proposed research the RECs will provide clarity if it is requested to do so. - 1.
+The following types of research require additional attention with respect to ethical review and constitute minimally an ethical classification of Category or above i.e. RECs review compulsory:

+Research involving:

-Research classified as category 3 must serve at RECs after Faculty's recommendation for ethical clearance(risk to humans, animals, environment, or a sensitive research area) - If Faculties/Department are unsure with respect to the classification of the proposed research the RECs will provide clarity if it is requested to do so. - The following types of research require additional attention with respect to ethical review and constitute minimally an ethical classification of Category 2/3 or above i.e. RECs review compulsory: Research involving: - children adolescents - persons in dependant relationships or comparable situations e.g. those in a junior or subordinate position in a hierarchically structured group including relationships between elderly and their caregivers, students and teachers, - prisoners and correctional service officers, employees and employers, those with chronic disease and their caregivers, patients and their doctors etc. - women (of reproductive age where research may pose a risk to the foetus) pregnant women foetuses - indigenous medical systems
+- children adolescents - persons in dependant relationships or comparable situations e.g. those in a junior or subordinate position in a hierarchically structured group including relationships between elderly and their caregivers, students and teachers, - prisoners and correctional service officers, employees and employers, those with chronic disease and their caregivers, patients and their doctors etc. - women (of reproductive age where research may pose a risk to the foetus) pregnant women foetuses - indigenous medical systems